-Some of the rivers having high biochemical oxygen demand (BOD) values are Pamba river (during Sabarimala festive seasons) and downstream rivers Karamana, Periyar, Bharathapuzha, Vamanapuram, and Kadalundi.
-Coliform count at Munnattumukku in Karamana river, Kallayi bridge in Kallayi river, Pamba river, Purakatteri in Korapuzha river, Thodupuzha river and Munnar river are reported as being very high.
+Some of the rivers having high biochemical oxygen demand (BOD) values are River Pamba (during Sabarimala festive seasons) and downstream River Karamana, Periyar, Bharathapuzha, Vamanapuram and Kadalundi.
+Coliform counts at Munnattumukku in Karamana River, Kallayi bridge in Kallayi River, Pamba River, Purakatteri in Korapuzha river, Thodupuzha river and Munnar river are reported as being very high.

-With regard to rivers, the BOD is plotted in Figure

-12.4.
-It shows that BOD is highest for Periyar (higher than the 2013 levels).
-Bharathapuzha and Chalakudy rivers showed an increase in BOD levels compared with 2013.
-Achenkovil, Kallada, and Pamba rivers show a drop in BOD levels as compared to the 2013 level.
+With regard to rivers, the BOD is plotted in Figure 4.
+It shows that BOD is highest for Periyar (higher than the 2013-levels).
+Bharathapuzha and Chalakudy rivers showed an increase in BOD-levels compared with 2013.
+Achenkovil, Kallada and Pamba rivers show a drop in BOD-levels as compared to 2013-level.